 sDNA is world leading spatial network analysis software, compatible with both GIS and CAD.
 We use the industry standard network representation to produce metrics that correlate to human health, community cohesion, land values, town centre vitality, pedestrian and cyclist flows, land use, traffic volumes, accidents and crime.

 Ringo Chan of ARUP global consulting engineers presented an sDNA pedestrian footfall model for Leadenhall Street, London at yesterday’s Chartered Institution of Highways & Transportation event, “Planning for Pedestrians”.
-The event was well attended and the work well received – thank you Ringo.
+Ringo’s work makes use of Pedestrian Environment Review System (PERS) data both as a … Continue reading

 Chinmoy Sarkar and Chris Webster recently won the Excellence in Spatial Planning Research award (academic category), for their work using sDNA to add urban morphometric data to the UK Biobank medical database.
 The Awards were presented by Trudi Elliott, Chief … Continue reading